 Know Your Budget

-The general rule of thumb when buying a home is to keep the price of your monthly mortgage payment less than 28% of your monthly income before taxes.
+In an ideal world, everyone would be buying a home with cash.
+It takes away the need for getting a loan or a mortgage and can ultimately save you money in the long run.
+For most people, however, a mortgage is necessary and the general rule of thumb when buying a home is to keep the price of your monthly mortgage payment less than 28% of your monthly income before taxes.
 That amount is what lenders are most comfortable loaning.
 Typically, home loans are not given for any amount over that, as these loans are considered too risky.

 Once you know how much you can afford, be sure to factor in any updates you may want to make to your new home.
 If you’re going to purchase all new appliances, go ahead and research the price of those and add that to your budget as well.
 Be sure to do the same with any painting, flooring, and fixtures you may want for your new home.